 - Once you make the repairs, you need to scuff sand your walls.
 We use sand sponges and pole sanders such as this one:

 - After you have sanded the walls, it should feel smooth, no rough spots, no burrs or old paint drips.

 - You need to wipe the walls to get rid of the dust you just created- makes a better smoother surface!

 These are the two primers we use for wallpaper.
 Roman is white pigment and can also be tinted.
 The Gardz, is clear- but it also penetrates the wall!
 Crazy how it works but it will actually soak into the wall to provide great surface to work with.
 You can see even though Gardz is clear, the difference in how the wall looks after only 1 coat!

 Once you apply the primer it is best to allow the primer to dry overnight.

 I asked earlier if you have plaster or cement walls.
 These walls have their own methods of wall prep before wallpaper.
 These surfaces are harder, usually uneven textured in their appearance, and can will have their own special issues when trying to wallpaper over.

-The surfaces being harder- will need different primers- and will need to be scuffed up!
-Especially plaster- the surface is so hard and dense that the moisture from the wallpaper adhesive will cause bubble in the paper.
+The surfaces being harder will need different primers and they will need to be scuffed up!
+Especially plaster- the surface is so hard and dense that the moisture from the wallpaper adhesive will cause bubbles in the wallpaper.
 This takes place because as the glue dries, it evaporates, and that air has to go somewhere- if no into the wall- it goes to the paper.
 The surface with the least resistance will have to deal with air- and you don’t want a wall full of bubbles!

 What else ?